Marbles Kids Museum: Exhibits

-IMAX
+IMAX theater

 Marbles has an IMAX theater on its campus that plays first-run Hollywood features and 45-minute documentary movies.
+The screen is the largest conventional IMAX in the state, measuring 52 x 70 ft (16.1 x 21.3 m).

 History

-Marbles predecessor Exploris opened in 1999 as a $39.5 million state-of-the-art interactive global learning center.
+The museum's predecessor, Exploris, opened in 1999 as a $39.5 million state-of-the-art interactive global learning center.
 Playspace was an interactive children's museum aimed at preschool through early elementary age children.
-The move to the former Exploris space is the third move to a larger location in the museum's history.
-Playspace was originally located two blocks south of Marbles in City Market.
-It remained there until the late 1990s, moving to 410 Glenwood Avenue in a former dairy building.
-The non-profit museum received some funding from Wake County but was largely funded by corporate sponsorships of individual exhibits as well as the $5 per person admission price and memberships.
+It was originally located in City Market and would remain there until the late 1990s, when it moved to 410 Glenwood Avenue in a former dairy building.
+Though some funding was provided by Wake County, the non-profit museum was mostly financed through corporate sponsorship of individual exhibits as well as the $5-per-person admission price (in addition to memberships).
 In the summer of 2007, the two museums closed.
-Playspace moved into Exploris' building, and a new name for the combined museums was chosen.
-Marbles were selected to reflect the museum's unique two-story stainless steel wall grid inset with over 1.2 million marbles.
-The name was released to the public on September 29, 2007, the same day the new museum opened to the public.
+Playspace would then be moved into Exploris' building, and a new name for the combined museums was chosen.
+The new name, Marbles, was selected to reflect the new museum's unique two-story stainless steel wall grid inset with over 1.2 million marbles.
+It was revealed to the public that same year on opening day, September 29.

+On September 16, 2024, Wake County approved a $6.14 million expansion and renovation, for which the county would contribute $2.7 million.
+2,600 square feet each will be added on the first and second floors along with a new stairway and a rooftop courtyard, and the Northwest section will be renovated.
+The expansion will include an exhibit called "Workforce of the Future".
+Construction is expected in Fall 2025.